ArmanShirzad/ArmanShirzad/README.md

 - 👋 Hi, I’m @ArmanShirzad
-- 👀 I’m interested in to collaborate on .Net web applcations, Ml , timeseries, speaker recognitionm, big data, Reinforcement learning, data science, deep learning
+- 👀 I’m interested in to collaborate on .Net web applcations, Ml , timeseries, speaker recognition, big data, Reinforcement learning, data science, deep learning
 - 🌱 I’m currently learning No SQl database for big data, efficient data pre processing,
 -  optimizing the training model for voxceleb dataset
 - 📫 How to reach me Contact me on Linked in : linkedin.com/in/arman-shirzad